Eugene Hairston

 Eugene "Silent" Hairston (July 1, 1929 – November 24, 2014) was the first American professional Black Deaf boxer.
-He was born in Harlem in 1929 and became deaf at 1 year old due to a case of spinal meningitis.
+He was born in Harlem, New York in 1929 and became deaf at 1 year old due to a case of spinal meningitis.
 Growing up, he went to P.S.
 47 until he was 15, when he had to drop out to help support his family.
 He started boxing as an amateur in 1945, winning 59 out of his 60 matches.
 In 1947, Hairston became a professional boxer.
-During his time as a boxer, his most famous fight was against Jake LaMotta which ended in a draw.
+During his time as a boxer, his most famous fight was against Jake LaMotta, which ended in a draw.
 He was also the Golden Glove champion in 1947.
 In 1953, Hairston had to retire due to injuries.
 After his time as a boxer, Hairston worked for UPS.

 Hairston is a source of pride for the Black Deaf community and it is said that he proudly claimed the nickname "Silent Hairston" as a descriptor of himself.
 Additionally, it is said that Eugene Hairston needed flashing lights to indicate when matches were over, something that fans fondly remember him for.

 Early life

-There are contradicting sources on if Hairston was born in 1929 or 1930.
+There are contradicting sources on whether Hairston was born in 1929 or 1930.
 However, it is clear that he became deaf during his first year of life and had to drop out of school at 15 years old.
 Hairston's father hoped he would become an artist, but Hairston was inspired by the success of Joe Louis and wanted to become a boxer.
-After dropping out of school, Hairston worked odd jobs such as being a pinboy and shining shoes before he shifted to boxing to be his main source of income.
+After dropping out of school, Hairston worked odd jobs such as being a pinboy and shining shoes, before he shifted to boxing to be his main source of income.

 Hairston struggled to have his interest in boxing be taken seriously due to him being Deaf and mute but eventually found success at the Tremont Athletic Club run by Italian brothers Mike and Joe Miele.
 Mike Miele eventually became Hairston's manager and Joe Miele became his trainer.